Fluffy buckwheat waffles without eggs that are vegan and gluten free. These healthy waffles that are made without butter, sugar or bananas.

 Chia Buckwheat Waffles Recipe

-- Blend everything together until smooth.
+- Blend everything together until smooth for the waffle batter.
 Best to blend for 20 seconds, leave to stand and blend again to break down the chia seeds.

-- Pour into a silicon waffle tray, spread to the edges and then bake for 6-8 mins at 350F / 180 C until cooked.
+- Pour into a silicon waffle tray, spread to the edges and then bake the buckwheat waffle for 6-8 mins at 350F / 180 C until cooked.

 - If you have a waffle iron you can use this instead.

-- Leave to stand in the mould for 5 mins then take out and serve with melted dark chocolate, coconut yoghurt, berries or whatever you fancy.
+- Leave the gluten-free waffle to stand in the mould for 5 mins then take out and serve with melted dark chocolate, coconut yoghurt, berries or whatever you fancy.

 - I’m using blended cashews and water rather than adding any plant based milk.

 - The cooked vegan buckwheat waffle will last for several days in the fridge.